systopia/de.systopia.civioffice/docs/working-with-documents.md

 delete the created document from the main memory and thus free up the memory space.
 This is particularly important for larger processing runs.**

-## Creating documents for contributions and participants
+## Creating documents for contributions, memberships, participants, and cases

-CiviOffice also provides search actions in contribution and participant search results.
-The processing options are the same as in the contact search action, however the data available through tokens will be different.
+CiviOffice also provides search actions in contribution, membership, participant, and case search results.
+The processing options are the similar as in the contact search action, however the data available through tokens will be different.
 For example, you can use a token for the contribution amount when operating on contribution search results, or for the event title belonging to a registration when